fineanmol/plant-tree/README.md

-🌾 Updated on Mon, 27 Jan 2025 16:34:05 GMT
+🌴 Updated on Mon, 27 Jan 2025 21:06:36 GMT

-> "Simplicity is the soul of efficiency."
+> "The best error message is the one that never shows up."